 Timing is everything.

 It can be hard to predict when to buy your flights.
-Generally, the more distance you’ll be traveling, the further in advance you’ll want to buy your tickets.
-If you’re traveling from the US to Asia or the South Pacific, plan to purchase several months in advance.
-Otherwise, about 6-8 weeks in advance is a good rule of thumb for international flights and 3-6 weeks for domestic flights.
+Generally, the further distance you’re traveling, the further in advance you’ll want to buy your tickets.
+If you’re traveling from the US to Asia or the South Pacific, plan to purchase several months (at least 60-90 days) in advance.
+Otherwise, about 6-8 weeks in advance is a good rule of thumb for international flights.
+For domestic flights (in the US), 3-6 weeks in advance is typically a great time to score a good deal.

 Do your research.

 Buying plane tickets is like buying textbooks or a new phone: before you commit to purchasing, you should check different websites to see what the general going rate is.
 Double-check the details: do you need to pay extra for baggage?
 Is there enough time for your layover?
+Does the flight allow you to make changes or cancellations if your plans change?
 Start looking for your tickets before you need to purchase so you have enough time to watch for a good deal.
 Keep your eyes peeled for promo codes or sales, too—it can save you a ton of cash!

 Watch for a sale.